aaqilruzzan/study-helper/README.md

       "title": "Mathematical Foundations",
       "subject": "Calculus",
-      "description": "Core concepts of differential and integral calculus explained through visual examples and real-world applications.", "keyPoints": [
+      "description": "Core concepts of differential and integral calculus explained through visual examples and real-world applications.", "content": "Calculus is a branch of mathematics that deals with rates of change and areas under curves.
+The fundamental concepts include derivatives, which measure how functions change at specific points, and integrals, which calculate accumulated quantities like areas and volumes.
+The Fundamental Theorem of Calculus elegantly connects these two concepts, showing that differentiation and integration are inverse operations.
+These mathematical tools are essential for understanding motion, optimization problems, and modeling real-world phenomena in physics, engineering, and economics.", "keyPoints": [
         "Derivatives measure rates of change",
         "Integrals calculate areas under curves",